SamuelmsWong-zz/UncertaintyPropogationEquation/README.md

 - The UPU verilog code makes use of multiple ice40 DSPs to carry out its addition and multiplication.
 - The second term of the UPE requires a 3-operand multiply and a 1-bit shift to the right.
 This means 3 16-bit inputs will produce a 48-bit output.
 Is this desired?
 - DSP functions are determined by the various input signals and control signals (for some reason yosys does not allow control signals to be non-constant).
-- DSPs are capable of being pipelinedm, using the intermediate registers.
+- DSPs are capable of being pipelined, using the intermediate registers.

 ![SB_MAC16 DSP Functional Model (Please replace with a higher resolution image if you find one)](DSPschematic.png)